PhD Research Advisors, Committees, and Meetings

 G3+ Committee Meetings

 Starting in the 2019-2020 academic year each SEAS Ph.D area has specific expectations regarding Ph.D. students to meet with their committee members at least annually.
 Students in Applied Physics and in Electrical Engineering are to meet 1:1 with each committee member.
 The Computer Science faculty hold annual “PhD Review Days” in which the full faculty meet to review each individual student’s situation; students in Computer Science are required to respond to surveys requesting information for the Review Days.
 Students in other areas are to meet with their full committee at the same time.
-Specifics will be communicated over email and published on the SEAS website as they are finalized.
+See area-specific guidelines for Applied Math, Applied Physics, Bioengineering, Computer Science, Electrical Engineering, Environmental Science & Engineering, and Materials Science & Mechanical Engineering.

 The final oral examination may be considered to be the committee meeting for that year at the discretion of the research advisor (or the SEAS co-advisor, if applicable), provided the Office of Academic Programs is duly notified.